 Passing through Yangyank, I could finally see the mountains of Seoraksan National Park, where I would be staying for the next three nights.

 The bus from Busan to Sokcho made excellent time.
 I had expected that the journey would take 7 hours, but it ended up being less than 6.
-This is one nice thing about being on express bus.
-You’re not beholden to much of a timetable outside the couple of stops.
+This is one nice thing about being on an express bus.
+You’re not beholden to much of a timetable outside a couple of stops.
 One thing to note is that the bus dropped me off at the intercity bus terminal.
 Buses from Sokcho to Seoul depart from a different bus terminal.
 The intercity bus terminal is more central, but in my case, since I was staying near the entrance of Seoraksan National Park, I had a longer bus ride to my hotel.
 If you’re staying in central Sokcho, then this won’t be an issue for you.